magicblock-labs/private-payments-demo/README.md

 ![How it works](./docs/how-it-works.png)

-*NOTE: this program is for demonstration purpose and can further tailored to the developers need.*
+*NOTE: this program is for demonstration purposes and can be further tailored to the developer's needs.*

 ## Payments provider use-case

-A crypto payments provider can have clients (e.g. merchants) be paid in the PER: user send the payments from mainnet to the provider in the PER, that can then settle payments to the merchant privately.
+A crypto payments provider can have clients (e.g. merchants) be paid in the PER: users send the payments from mainnet to the provider in the PER, who can then settle payments to the merchant privately.
 Any subsequent payment can happen directly on the PER.

 Benefits:
 - No information is leaked regarding which merchant the user is buying from